oleg-putseiko/eslint-config-woofmeow/README.md

 ✔️ Included in `eslint-config-woofmeow`

-This preset includes general non-specific configuration.
+This preset includes general non-specific configuration compatible with most projects.

 Required peer dependencies:

 - [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier)

+> If you are using npm version 7 or higher, these dependencies will be installed automatically.
+Otherwise, you need to do it manually.

 To include this preset in your ESLint configuration add `eslint-config-woofmeow/general` as extension: